Good morning, we will move to the first item on the agenda which is the election of chair.

 Moving on to when officers attended on the 9th August late they attended at quarter past

-full which would give an inference at best that they were purchased after
+would give an inference at best that they were purchased after hours.

-could be made to conclusively establish whether after our sales had taken place, this did
+Officers could have attended, test purchases could be made to conclusively establish whether

-sales did occur on that instance alone and I suggest that that is not sufficient in this
+I suggest that that is not sufficient in this case.

 So she's not able to provide any further helpful information